Metropolitanate of Zagreb and Ljubljana: History

 During the Middle Ages, Slovenia was under Habsburg rule, while the neighbouring Banate of Slavonia was under the rule of Hungarian kings.
 Some eastern regions of medieval Slavonia were inhabited by Serbs, who settled there after fleeing Bosnia during the 15th century, even before the Ottoman conquest of Bosnia in 1463.
 In 1438, Pope Eugene IV sent the inquisitor Giacomo della Marca to Slavonia as a missionary to baptize "schismatic" Serbs in "Roman religion", and if that failed, to banish them.
 In 1454, the Serbian Orthodox liturgical book Varaždin Apostol was written in Upper-Slavonian city of Varaždin, for princess Katarina Branković of Serbia, wife of Ulrich II, Count of Celje.

 In the first half of the 16th century, Slavonia was devastated by frequent wars.
 The eastern part (Lower Slavonia) was conquered by the Ottomans, while the western part (Upper Slavonia) came under Habsburg rule.
 Since the renewal of the Serbian Patriarchate of Peć in 1557, the Orthodox Serbs of Lower Slavonia were placed under the jurisdiction of the Eparchy of Požega, centered at the Orahovica Monastery.
 In 1595, the Serbian Orthodox metropolitan Vasilije of Požega moved to Upper Slavonia, under Habsburg rule, in order to avoid Turkish oppression.
 His successors were headquartered in the Marča Monastery.
 In those areas, Serb migrants served as soldiers of the Varaždin Generalate.
 During the 17th century, bishops of Marča led the difficult fight against Roman Catholic proselytism.

 In addition to Marča Monastery, the other spiritual center of Orthodox Serbs in the area was and still is Lepavina Monastery.
 Abbot Kondrat of Lepavina was killed in 1716, defending the purity of the Orthodox faith.
 He was killed by those Serbs who had become Catholics.
 In 1734 the headquarters moved to a monastery at Lepavina and the diocese was called "Eparchy of Lepavina".
 Serbian Orthodox bishop Simeon Filipović of Lepavina (1734-1743) also had residence in Sjeverin.
 After his death and several years of administration, the Eparchy of Lepavina was abolished, and in 1750 its territory came under the jurisdiction of the Serbian Orthodox bishops of Kostajnica.
 In 1771, the region came under the jurisdiction of the Orthodox bishops of Pakrac, and that remained until 1931.
+This eparchy was suffragan of the Metropolitanate of Karlovci, autocephalous after 1766 (it became the Patriarchate of Karlovci in 1848).